 - In the context of COVID-19, this serves as another helpful input for disease modeling, and helps researchers understand where areas hit hardest by COVID-19 might seek support.

-- More details on the methodology can be found on our website here, or in the paper Social Connectedness: Measurement, Determinants, and Effects published in the Journal of Economic Perspectives.
+- Details on privacy and the methodology can be found on our website here, or in the paper Social Connectedness: Measurement, Determinants, and Effects published in the Journal of Economic Perspectives.

 - Researchers at NYU used the Social Connectedness Index to show that areas with stronger social ties to two early COVID-19 “hotspots” (Westchester County, NY, in the U.S. and Lodi province in Italy) generally have more confirmed COVID-19 cases as of March 30, 2020.
 Read more here.